openwpm/OpenWPM/docs/Configuration.md

     to save only specific types of files, for instance `browser_params.save_content = "script"` to save only Javascript files.
 This will lessen the performance impact of this instrumentation when a large number of browsers are used in parallel.
+An example can be "image,script,imageset"
+- You will also need to import levelDBprovider from openwpm/storage/leveldb.py and instantiate it in the TaskManager in demo.py